Fight like a Woman: Domestic Violence and Female Judges in Brazil: Understanding the Gender Conviction-Rate Gap

 Our dataset allows us to investigate whether the gender conviction-rate gap is stronger in cases where the evidence set is less clearly incriminating.
 For each case, we observe whether the defendant was arrested because they were caught in the act of committing the crime (i.e., \textit{in flagrante delicto}).
 These cases have more objective evidence, often including testimony from police officers who directly witnessed the offense.

-If the gender conviction-rate gap is stronger in cases where the defendant was not caught red-handed, then the gender leniency gap may be because female and male judges interpret more subjective pieces of evidence differently (informational account).
+If the gender conviction-rate gap is stronger in cases where the defendant was not caught red-handed, then the gender leniency gap might exist because female and male judges interpret more subjective pieces of evidence differently (informational account).
 If the gender conviction-rate gap is similar across domestic violence cases regardless of the type of evidence presented, then there must be other forces driving this lenience gap.

 To measure the gender conviction-rate gap for cases with different evidence types, we re-estimate Equations \eqref{EqDV} and \eqref{EqDVComparable} using two sub-samples.
 The first regression restricts our sample to cases where the defendant was caught red-handed, while the second regression restricts our sample to cases where the defendant was not caught \textit{in flagrante delicto}.